Richard Gent | Tuesday March 28, 2023

 vikiwalden | Tuesday November 08, 2011

-Categories: A Level, EDUQAS A Level, EDUQAS AS, FM2, Analysis, Film Analysis, Films & Case Studies, American, Rachel Getting Married, Genres & Case Studies, Drama, Romance, Social Realism
+Categories: EDUQAS A Level, EDUQAS AS, Social Realism, Drama, Romance, A Level, Film Analysis, Films & Case Studies, Genres & Case Studies, Analysis

 Section C: American Comparative Study Synopsis Kym awaits the arrival of her father and step mother, Carol to pick her up from rehab.
 When she arrives home the house is chaotic amidst her sister’s wedding arrangements.
 Kym and her sister, Rachel reminisces about their childhood and appear to have a close relationship.
 Paul, Kym’s dad, will not let her borrow a car because of a past incident, so Kym has to cycle to attend her addicts’ meeting and drugs test.
 When she returns and is…